Amsterdam’s most kid-friendly places for breakfast, brunch, lunch and dinner.

 Of all the Amsterdam restaurants, our favourites for dinner when we’re with our little people are places that specifically cater for children.
 We have found the Ij-Kantine and Café Amsterdam to be amongst the best – the first with a dedicated play area (although recently we’ve heard the food has been a little lacklustre) and the latter with a fantastic children’s menu an astonishing room.
 Perhaps more importantly they are all grown-up places that we like to hang out too.
 Our all time favourite though is Loetje – kids can enjoy “crunchy kip” (effectively high quality chicken fingers) or our boys’ total fave kaastengels which are filo wrapped cheese sticks.
 Meanwhile grown ups get to enjoy the city’s best steak.

 In a similar vein although more lunch-centric, we recently we took our boys to The Butcher for the first time.
 There are four branches in central Amsterdam and its become somewhat of a fixture on the local food scene.
 With the tagline “Bloody Delicious Burgers” its perhaps not surprising.
 That said, it was a bit of a gamble for our two because…they don’t eat burgers!
-The good news is that we discovered that The Butcher Social Club on the North side of the river has a killer kids’ menu that includes options like hot dogs, milkshakes and popcorn chicken and the staff were super friendly.
+The good news is that we discovered that The Butcher Social Club on the North side of the river which has a huge a fabulous terrace overlooking the river has a killer kids’ menu that includes options like hot dogs, milkshakes and popcorn chicken and the staff were super friendly.
 Definitely one to consider.

 If you’re up by NEMO or Central Station, there’s a Vapiano on the top floor of the fabulous public library.
 Kids can create their own pasta and pizza and watch it being made.